data-for-good-bg/semantic-schools/repo/README.md

 repo-config.ttl.
 The script also deletes the repository if such exists.
 The deletion is a hacky way for avoiding duplication of triples.

-* `init-repo.sh` is responsible to import all turtle and sparql files in the repo.
+* `init-repo.sh` is responsible to initialize repo data by importing turtle files or executing sparql files.

-* `import-file.sh` is a helper script which imports turtle or sparql file in the repo.
+* `import-file.sh` is a helper script which imports turtle or executes sparql file in the repo.